8 Great Hiking Pants for Men

 The REI Co-op Sahara Roll-up pants feel light and breathable.
 Two snaps make it easy to adapt the length to your activity level and the weather.
 The fit in the leg is a little loose for my taste, but it does allow for easy movement and good ventilation.
 There’s a built-in belt included to help dial in the fit.
 They also come in a popular convertible style if prefer to have a short/pant combo.

-The ABC Joggers are the only joggers on this list, but they work great as an active hiking pant, especially if you want to wear them for the rest of the day.
-The cinched cuff means they wont get caught under the bottom of your shoe, and although they have a slimmer fit compared to others on this list, the 12% Lycra blend makes them extra stretchy so they don’t inhibit movement at all.
+The Transits are the only joggers on this list, but they work great as an active hiking pant, especially if you want to wear them for the rest of the day.
+The cinched cuff means they won’t get caught under the bottom of your shoe, and although they have a slimmer fit compared to others on this list, the 9% elastane blend makes them extra stretchy so they don’t inhibit movement at all.

 The Prana Stretch Zion pants have been a favorite among hikers and backpackers for years due to their stretchy comfort and durability.
+While all hiking pants have a bit of stretch, this pair doesn’t inhibit movement at all, which makes them great for larger hikers or climbers.
 They are one of the heaviest pants on this list, which on hot days can be annoying, but they have an integrated belt and a simple, four-pocket design.
-They also come in a straight leg version, which I prefer.
+They also come in a straight-leg version, which I prefer.

 Another hiking pant that looks like a normal pant, the Prana Brion pants are quickly becoming a favorite of mine.
 They’re made of the same stretchy, water-repellent fabric as the Zions, but look and feel much more like a normal pant.
 As such, they don’t come with many features I look for in a hiking pant, like a built-in belt and roll-up cuffs, but they’re still comfortable on the trail or a more technical everyday pant.